I’ve retitled and extensively rewritten Reservation Trash, which is now called Reservation Trash & The White Rose.

 But there was no keeping him, no holding him back.
 There was no containing him, and running more than any other thing made him feel free.
 Two months afterward, when he was still fourteen, he slipped away from school and the reservation, and this time it was for good.

-He sought to know precisely what made the rich and the prosperous different from the poor and the profligate — not primarily among the gamblers as among people in general.
+He sought to know precisely what made the rich and the prosperous different from the poor and the profligate — not primarily among the gamblers but among people in general.
 It was a question that came to occupy his mind more and more.
 He’d spent all his life in and around dire poverty, and now he desired to know poverty’s ultimate source.
 What was the fundamental cause?
 Kristy stored the question in his mind and revisited it every day.

 Somewhere in his youth, perhaps cumulatively over a span of years, he’d developed the conviction that he was capable of understanding anything known to anyone.
 It was an implicit conviction, an almost unconscious sense that lived deep inside him, and he never thought to question it.